datoviz/datoviz/docs/discussions/vulkan.md

 Second, one needs to create a GPU image (like the object that is associated to a texture, but without a sampler) that the GPU will render to.
 This image will be presented to the screen.
 One must also define another special image of the same size for the *depth buffer*, essential with 3D rendering.

 Third, one must acquire a *surface*, a special Vulkan object that is used to render something to the window.
 Creating a window is an OS-dependent operation.
-Datoviz uses the **glfw** windowing library that abstracts these details away and offers an easy way to create windows and to deal with user inputs (mouse, keyboard).
+Datoviz uses the **glfw** window library that abstracts these details away and offers an easy way to create windows and to deal with user inputs (mouse, keyboard).

 Fourth, one needs to create a **swapchain**.
 This object provides a way to implement a technique sometimes called double-buffering, or triple-buffering, depending on the number of images used in the swapchain.
 The idea is to **avoid making the GPU wait while an image is being presented to the screen**.
 For example, with a frame rate of 60 images per second, each image remains on screen during about 16 milliseconds.
 During this time, the GPU is not expected to render to the same image, unless it makes a copy.
 That's basically the idea of the swapchain: providing a set of 2, 3 or more images that are *almost* identical.
 While the image 0 is presented to the screen, the GPU can render the *next frame* on image 1.
 When it finishes, it presents image 1 to the screen, while image 0 is being rewritten for the next frame (double buffering), or while it waits until the GPU requests it.